yendo/fcs/README.md

 }
 ```

-## Memo format
+## Notes format

-The format of the memo is similar to markdown.
+The format of notes is similar to markdown.
-However, all you really need to do is write the title of each memo in the heading
+However, all you really need are the titles of each note in the heading
 and the content below it.

 ``` markdown